Code-Institute-Submissions/milestone-project-43/README.md

 I have tested the site on a variety of devices (Android and Apple phones, Ipad, Laptops) as well as various browsers (Safari, Chrome, Firefox, Internet Explorer), I have asked various users to test the site, using the github link.

 Displaying pictures: pictures are presented in the form of a carousel and a gallery, both of which work on all devices and screensizes tested.

-Providing textual information: pieces of text are displayed in a font colour that consistently contrasts well with its background and whose size adapts to different viewports and always remains readable
+Providing textual information: pieces of text are displayed in a font colour that consistently contrasts well with its background and whose size adapts to different viewports and always remains readable.

 Searching the map for local places of interest: the map adapts to a device screen size and the searches return relevant results in the local area.

 Showing prices: the prices table is responsive and remains clear and readable on all devices.
 The calendar chart however works well on devices with a medium to large viewport, but it has proved difficult to make it responsive and therefore does not display fully on mobile devices.
 I have have tried a wide range of solutions, including those suggested by tutor support, but none of them worked.
 I chose to leave the table in as it works well on larger screens, and the Bootstrap table provides sufficient information for mobile users.

 Communication between user and owner: warning messages appear if the user tries to send a blank form or if the fields are not filled in correctly (incorrect email address), the user is redirected to a "message sent succesfully" after clicking the send button and can return to the home page form there.
 An email is correctly received in the specified mail service box.

 <h2>Deployment</h2>